Sandhya-byte/the-content-startup/site/content/posts/open-banking-in-india.md

 We know that banking is a concoction of services of loan, debit, credit, net banking, and so on……

-The process of these services often remain a mystery to many, but Open Banking hasopened this secret process
+The process of these services often remain a mystery to many, but Open Banking has opened this secret process

-Open banking is where your financial data is shared with financial institutions and fintech companies to offer customized services.
+Open banking is where your financial data is shared with financial institutions and fin tech companies to offer customized services.

 **So, what else are the benefits of this Open Banking?**